 Munich is also home to several great museums and the iconic Oktoberfest is held here every October.
 You can enjoy excellent beer and food all year round at the Hofbräuhaus München in the city centre.

-15. Nuremberg – the most beautiful cities in Germany
+15. Nuremberg – things to do in Germany

 Nuremberg is another beautiful city to visit in Bavaria, Germany.
 Explore the medieval centre, including the imposing castle and the Handwerkerhof craft street.
 You can spend long hours discovering new corners, period buildings and hidden bridges over the Pegnitz River.